KPU's response to COVID-19

 KPU Library Resources

-We are fortunate to have not only an impressive collection of research materials available through our KPU Library system, but also--and maybe the most important--a friendly, helpful and well-informed staff ready to help with your research questions.
-The KPU Coast Capital Library web site is your portal to research.
+We are fortunate to have not only an impressive collection of research materials available through our KPU Library system, but also--and maybe the most important--a friendly, helpful, and well-informed staff ready to help with your research questions.
+The KPU Library website is your portal to research.
 It also offers comprehensive subject guides, including a guide for English that includes information on subjects as diverse as academic honesty, finding and evaluating resources, and academic writing.
-The library is currently running on reduced hours and reduced services, so make sure that you check the Library's COVID-19 Response Page before heading there.

-Students and faculty can also learn about the KPU Coast Capital Library's new acquisitions of books that relate to English literature and criticism.
+Students and faculty can also learn about the KPU Library's new acquisitions of books that relate to English literature and criticism.

 Avoiding plagiarism is a key factor in your academic success, and any of the resource persons you connect with will be able to talk about it with you.
-Indeed, the University policy on Academic Honesty is a required part of all official course presentation (syllabus) materials.
-One way to avoid academic honesty is to understand the ins and outs of citation styles as explained by this handy library web site.
+Indeed, the University policy on Academic Integrity (ST2) is a required part of all official course presentation (syllabus) materials.
+One way to avoid academic dishonesty and plagiarism is to understand the ins and outs of citation styles as explained by this handy library website.
 The KPU Library also offers a guide to help you identify and understand academic dishonesty as well as an online workshop where you can earn a digital badge to show you’ve learned what you need to know about using sources in an academic setting.

 Your English course requirements are just part of a bigger picture that you need to understand in order to ensure you’re putting together an academic program that works for you.
 Academic Advisors are available to give you guidance and direction, including program guidelines and transfer specifications, as you plot your journey.
 The academic advising office offers group workshops as well as individual appointments with advisors on all four campuses.
 You can make an appointment using Advisor Connect.